alx-xlx/backup-website-to-cloud/README.md

 ```
 OR

-You can run each command individually to see how much resource each piece of command takes
+You can run each command individually to see how much resource it takes for specific task